lgmfred/lgmfred/README.md

 - 👋 Oh Hi, I’m Ayiko Fred.
-- 👀 I’m interested in building bistributed, fault-tolerant, scalable, soft real-time & highly available systems.
+- 👀 I’m interested in building massively scalable soft real-time systems with requirements on high availability.
 - 🌱 I’m currently learning Erlang & Elixir as my first ever languages (I'm loving it!).
 - 💞️ I’m looking to collaborate on, well uh, any thing BEAM related (mostly for me to learn).
-- 📫 I'm pretty much @lgmfred everywhere on the internet.
+- 📫 I'm pretty much **`@lgmfred`** everywhere on the internet.

 <!---
 lgmfred/lgmfred is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.